- MUNCH & MOVE

 Be right back - Gone adventuring!!

-Click the image and download a copy of the scavenger hunt, head outside and try to sport as many different insects and plants as possible.
+Click the image to download a copy of the scavenger hunt, then head outside with the children and try to spot as many different insects and plants as you can.